Software testing is not … finding bugs

 Let’s talk about defects.
 What is a defect?
 To us, as testers, normally it’s an error in the code, may be a typo, may be a logical misunderstanding, but might be also bad interpretation of requirements, or due to missing requirements, it might be “taking the easy short way” due to laziness, might be bad design or unexpected dependency.
 It might be a lot of things.
 What it is for our management?
 It is a way to lose money, a way to lose credibility, a way to lose clients, or combination of all of them, or even go out of business.
 What does a defect means to our clients?
 It means they can’t use the service or product they paid for, or have a risk to lose their clients and their money due to a mistake that we made, sometimes, defect on our side might cost someone’s life.
 So, here you see three different perspectives of what a defect is and I bet you can think of more.

 So, what’s the point here?
 Testing is not about finding bugs, it’s about examining the risks that defects in our software might introduce.
 Who is impacted by these risks and how serious will be the impact.
 I believe this is a better way in determining what our job is, not just in our day-to-day tasks, but in the context of our business, how our job is valuable for what we are producing as end product.
 In other words, it helps us think of our work holistically.

 … meant to add value

 This reminds me a silly statement somewhere over the internet, that you see, testing is not necessary or important, because it doesn’t add value to the product.
-Well, that’s almost as stupid as saying that breaks are not necessary in a car, because they don’t add horse power.
+Well, that’s almost as stupid as saying that brakes are not necessary in a car, because they don’t add horse power.

 From my point of view, testing was never meant to add value to the product, in fact one of the main goals of testing is to help the product and project from devaluation or in other words, loosing quality and our clients’ credibility due to defects that we might have missed.